piskvorky/gensim/docs/_sources/simserver.txt

   of recipes in French when all indexed documents will be about programming in English will not help.
 * Reasonably large (at least thousands of documents), so that the statistical analysis has a chance to kick in.
-Don't use this example corpus of 9 documents in production O_o
+Don't use my example corpus here of 9 documents in production O_o

 Indexing documents
 ------------------

 >>> service.index(corpus) # index the same documents that we trained on...

-Indexing can happen over any documents, but I'm too lazy to create another example corpus.
+Indexing can happen over any documents, but I'm too lazy to create another example corpus, so we index the same 9 docs used for training.

 Delete documents with::